idio-lang/DIPS/source/implementing-idio/style.rst

 itself.
 Similarly ``array-set!`` with a whole array?
 What is the intention, what are you trying to do?

+By way of some possibly confusing examples, on the one hand, if we want to set a fixed attribute of a compound element then we use the former variant, eg. ``set-ph!``.
+On the other hand, from the :ref:`C-api`, the likes of ``struct-rlimit-set!`` go the other way because the function needs to be told which (of several) elements to set (like setting an array element).

 There are, of course, anomalies which could be fixed.
 Pairs/lists are a case in point.
 The constructors are ``pair`` & ``list`` (rather than ``make-pair`` & ``make-list``) and the accessors, nominally,